Fail to Provide Cases

 Medical issues – breath sample cases

-• anxiety or panic attacks which affect your ability to comply with the request to provide a breath sample
+- If you experienced anxiety or panic attacks which affected your ability to comply with the request to provide a breath sample we can obtain a psychologists report in support of the case.

 R v RJ Walsall MC.
 We successfully argued that a client was too distressed to provide a breath sample.
 A favourable expert report was obtained.